haddocking/haddocking.github.io/education/molmod/simulation.md

 This tutorial introduces Molecular Dynamics (MD) simulations of proteins.
 The simulation protocol can be used as a starting point for the investigation of protein dynamics, provided your system does not contain non-standard groups.
-By the end of this tutorial, you should know the steps involved in setting up, running, and analysing a simulation, including critically asessing the choices made at the different steps.
+By the end of this tutorial, you should know the steps involved in setting up, running, and analyzing a simulation, including critically assessing the choices made at the different steps.

 - [A bite of theory](#a-bite-of-theory)